pfsense/docs/source/interfaces/ppp-interfaces.rst

 but could also be used for controlling dialup modems.

 The parent interface of a PPP interface is a serial device.
-Check the :doc:`System Logs </monitoring/system-logs>` or the output of the “dmesg” command to see which serial device should be used.
+Check the :doc:`System Logs </monitoring/system-logs>` or the output of the "dmesg" command to see which serial device should be used.

 There are some pre-defined connection profiles available for cellular